Danilkinsss/Celebr8/README.md

 Hello there!
-This is the latest version of an event organizement app called Celebr8.
+This is the latest version of an event management app called Celebr8.